svc333/overview/whats-new/index.md

 ## Compute
 {: #compute_category}

+### Kubernetes Dashboard access comes to the {{site.data.keyword.containerlong_notm}}

+{{site.data.keyword.containerlong_notm}} now supports direct access to the Kubernetes Dashboard through the {{site.data.keyword.Bluemix_notm}} console.
+This simplified path to the dashboard offers an enchanced user experience for cluster management and resource visualization.
+Find out more details on the [{{site.data.keyword.Bluemix_notm}} blog](https://www.ibm.com/blogs/bluemix/2018/04/kubernetes-dashboard-access/).

+[See the documentation for information about getting started with the native Kubernetes environment on {{site.data.keyword.Bluemix_notm}}](/docs/containers/container_index.html).
+If you have questions, you can post them in the Slack at https://ibm-container-service.slack.com/.

 ### Latest updates for buildpacks

 Visit the following pages for a cumulative list of the latest updates: